Eisenstein cohomology and congruences for the ratios of Rankin--Selberg $L$-functions: Introduction

 \section{Introduction}

 A principle, with origins in Iwasawa theory, says that a congruence between objects should give rise to a congruence between the special values of $L$-functions attached to these objects.
-In this article, we prove an instance of this principle: that a congruence between modular forms gives rise to a congruence between the ratio of special values of Rankin--Selberg $L$-functions of these forms with an auxiliary modular form.
+See Vatsal \cite{vatsal} for an instance of this principle, and for a brief discussion of its historical origins.
+In accordance with such a principle, we prove that a congruence between modular forms gives rise to a congruence between the ratio of special values of Rankin--Selberg $L$-functions of these forms with an auxiliary modular form.
+The proof uses Eisenstein cohomology as in \cite{harder-raghuram} but after refining that framework to deal with integral cohomology.